 Any student interested in graduating in Computational Mathematics should

 - become familiar with the typical methods of mathematical reasoning,

 - acquire comprehensive knowledge of the methods of applied mathematics,

 - acquire competence in the development of problem-solving strategies,

 - develop the ability to structure complex relationships and apply mathematical methods and algorithms to problems.

 A study of Computational Mathematics promotes the

-- ability to abstract thinking,
+- ability related to abstract thinking,

-- skills for address complex issues,
+- skills in addressing complex issues,

 - perseverance and creativity in solving problems.